mishmanners/TalksandEvents/Talks/BestofUniverse2022.md

 ## Abstract

 All the announcements from GitHub Universe 2022.
-Includes info from each of the four tracks: Security, Cloud, AI, Community
+Includes info from each of the four tracks: Security, Cloud, AI, Community.

 ## Resources and Links